the Earth BioGenome Project

 Curiously Isolated Hairstreak species.
 Photo courtesy of lead author Zachary MacDonald.
 This reference genome was sequenced in collaboration with the California Conservation Genomics Project.

-Interested in more examples of EBP-affiliated genomes driving conservation efforts?
+Interested in more examples of EBP-affiliated genomes shaping conservation outcomes?

-Explore our Conservation Publications page to see the impact!
+Explore our Conservation Publications page to see the growing impact of these high-quality assemblies.